- PhD, Texas Christian University, 2006

 - Active and Collaborative Learning Grant Recipient, Fall Semester (2010)

-- Active and Collaborative Learning Grant Recipient (Spring 2009)
+- Active and Collaborative Learning Grant Recipient, The University of Alabama (Spring 2009)

 - Selected Member of the Mexico-Francia Research Group, Instituto de Ciencias Sociales y Humanidades-Benemérita Universidad Autónoma de Puebla (Puebla, Mexico) and the Université de Nantes, Nantes, France (2007)